Command: tofu | tf ¶

 All arguments given are passed as received to OpenTofu.

-Can only be run at layer level if --layers is not set, or at account or layers-container-directory if it is.
+Can only be run at layer level if --layers is not set, or at account level otherwise.

 using indexes